Best daily deals

 A photo showing the AiAiAi TMA-2 MFG4 taken completely apart.

-You can completely take apart the TMA-2 MFG4 and swap out components at a whim.
+You can completely take apart the TMA-2 MFG4 and swap out components on a whim.

-In short, the AiAiAi TMA-2 MFG4 is the very first Made For Google set of on-ear USB-C headphones.
-It’s an amalgamation of interchangeable parts for the AiAiAi TMA-2 series, comprising of the standard headband, the S01 speaker units, the E01 earpads, and the C60 USB-C to 3.5mm cable.
-If you want to add or swap out parts for this headset, you can absolutely do that without a second thought, as these are completely modular by design.
-Due to the modular nature, the TMA-2 series is also one of the best eco-friendly headphones available.
+The AiAiAi TMA-2 MFG4 is the first Made For Google set of on-ear USB-C headphones.
+It’s an amalgamation of interchangeable parts for the AiAiAi TMA-2 series, comprising the standard headband, the S01 speaker units, the E01 earpads, and the C60 USB-C to 3.5mm cable.
+If you want to add or swap out parts for this headset, you can do that without a second thought.
+As these are entirely modular by design, the TMA-2 series is also one of the best eco-friendly headphones available.

-If you’re unsatisfied by any part of the AiAiAi TMA-2—or you’re just a little rough with your peripherals—you can repair or replace any component without losing the whole unit.
-That’s a pretty incredible value right there, considering most headphones are right and properly trashed when the band or cable breaks.
+You can repair or replace any component if you’re unsatisfied with any part of the AiAiAi TMA-2 — or if you’re just a little rough with your peripherals.
+That’s a pretty incredible feature, considering most headphones are right and properly trashed when the band or cable breaks.
 Not so with the TMA-2 MFG4.
-This is good because the housings are made of inexpensive plastics, meaning they may not be able to take too many tumbles before giving up the ghost.
+This is good because the housings are made of inexpensive plastics, meaning they may not take too many tumbles before giving up the ghost.

 A photo of the ear cups on the AiAiAi TMA-2 MFG4.

-Be sure to get a good fit, as the rigid band and on-ear design is tough to get right.
+Be sure to get a good fit, as the rigid band and on-ear design is challenging.

-By offering an in-cable DAC, the headset doesn’t need anything but a standard USB-C port to plug into.
-Of course, this isn’t always a given on devices, so you may be in for a stupid surprise depending on your device—through no fault of the headphones.
-However, that digital audio processing is a treat if you use a modern smartphone.
-There’s only a very small number of headphones that use USB-C audio.
+By offering an in-cable DAC, the headphones just need a standard USB-C port to plug into.
+Of course, this is only sometimes a given, so you may be in for a stupid surprise, depending on your device.
+There’s only a minimal number of headphones that use USB-C audio.

-The stock setup isn’t exactly to my tastes, as I’m not a fan of on-ear headphones at all.
+The stock setup isn’t exactly to my taste, as I’m not a fan of on-ear headphones.
 But credit where credit is due: this is decent for what it is.
-The cloth padding snaps into the ear cups, and can be removed for easy cleaning.
+The cloth padding snaps into the ear cups and can be removed for easy cleaning.
 Additionally, the band provides a consistent (but not overpowering) clamping force to keep these things on your head.
-You may get uncomfortable after an hour and a half but that’ll vary from person to person.
-The TMA-2 is a little on the heavy side when compared to models like the Jabra Elite 45h, for example.
+You may get uncomfortable after an hour and a half.
+The TMA-2 is a little heavy compared to models like the Jabra Elite 45h.

 How does the AiAiAi TMA-2 cable connect?